W 77th St, Prewar, NYC

 Construction Duration: 5 months

-Two Phased renovation: Kitchen followed by Two Baths.
+Two Phased Apartment Renovation: Kitchen followed by Two Baths.
 This the new kitchen plan required moving the hall passage door location in order to accommodate the washer/dryer depth required.
 Upgraded electrical riser was installed from the service entrance door to the Breaker Panel in the foyer for future needs.
 The beams were tucked behind built-in shelving and upper cabinetry and extended to the ceiling for clean lines.
 Custom Cabinetry increased the duration while we were waiting, but all in all, this is a fabulous white kitchen!

 After gutting all tile and walls in the Master Bath, back to the underlying cinder block exterior wall, we were able to gain the inches we desperately needed.
 We included the wall-mounted faucet to gain yet another few inches into the room.
 The original vanity was redesigned to add knee space, and the toilet had to change to the tiniest one possible – the Carus 23”.
 The Hall bath had it’s challenges as well – we moved the wall plumbing for the shower and tub to the tub drain end and could not break through the floor to move pipes!!
 The Starphire frameless tub enclosure and clear glass window replacements, along with the custom three drawer vanity made all the difference for the 5 x 7 bath to feel bigger then it is!!